-*You can check this online using the government school performance website (gov.uk).
-For secondary-school performance, look for the attainment 8 score and for sixth form/college performance, look for the average advanced level qualification.
-We will use the most recent data available on 30th September 2022.
+*You can check this online using the government school performance website (compare-school-performance.service.gov.uk).
+For secondary school performance, look for the attainment 8 score and for sixth form/ college performance, look for the average advanced level qualification.
+We will use an average of the most recent data available.

 **'Estranged’ describes someone who has little or no contact with their parents (either biological or adoptive), and the situation is likely to remain permanent.

 We encourage you to submit your York Access Scheme application form at the same time as submitting your UCAS application.
-This will ensure a smooth admissions process and allow admissions assessors to take all the relevant information into account when making their decision.
+This will allow our admissions assessors to take all the relevant information into account when making their decision.

-The Access and Outreach team will assess your application to determine whether you meet the York Access Scheme criteria.
+Our Access and Outreach team will assess your application to see whether you meet the York Access Scheme criteria.
 They will then contact you to let you know the outcome of their decision.

-They will inform the Admissions team if you are eligible, but will not share the details of your application form unless you give permission to do so.
-If you're eligible for the York Access Scheme and receive an offer, you'll also receive an offer up to two grades below the typical offer.
+They will inform the Admissions team if you are eligible for a reduced offer but will not share the details of your application form unless you give permission for them to do so.